Development of Mother 3: Design

 The Mother 3 logo was made from a fusion of metal and trees, which Itoi interpreted as an "uncomfortable beauty" from two materials that were impossible to fuse.
 This is also a theme in his only novel.
 The chimeras theme informed the game's original subtitle: "Forest of the Chimeras".
 Itoi compared the reckless appearance of chimeras to the mutilated toys of Sid from Toy Story.
 The subtitle eventually became "The End of the Pig King" before the game was canceled and the final release has no subtitle because Itoi did not want to lead the player's interpretation.

 The game was set to continue 10 years after the first Mother.
 The player-character, Flint, was a cowboy in the vein of Clint Eastwood with two boys, Lucca and Klaus (later becoming Lucas and Claus), and a dog, Boney.
 The game was to include over 10 playable characters and span 10 years in its story based around the Pig army, which attempts to use "primitive machinery ... to enslave mankind".
 At Space World 1999, IGN sampled environments including a hovercraft in a desert canyon, a snake dungeon, a cutscene with a bullet train, a town with non-player characters, and a mine cart scene, through themes including fantasy, the medieval, and science fiction.
 Physical contact with an enemy in the overworld triggered a turn-based battle scene shown in the first-person (similar to EarthBound).
 The battles had psychedelic backgrounds and a circular menu that included a command to "get up" if the player was knocked down in a real-time sequence.
 Attacks could be timed with the in-game music for stronger effects.
 The developers also planned multiple routes for advancing through the game and unforeseen complications from minor actions, such as a monster finding food dropped in the forest.
 The game was set to include features such as synching the game's time with the real time, but those features required the 64DD.
 Mother 3 was set to run between 40 and 60 hours in length.

 Reception

-In its review of the Space World 1999 demo, IGN found the mine cart scene—where Lucca and Klaus outrun a collapsing cave in a minecart—to be its "most impressive" sequence.
+In its review of the Space World 1999 demo, IGN found the mine cart scene—where Lucas and Klaus outrun a collapsing cave in a minecart—to be its "most impressive" sequence.
 They added that it "might be one of the most impressive cutscenes on the N64 yet".
 IGN said that the controls were intuitive, the sound "well orchestrated and memorable", the 3D game engine "strong", and the battle system "confusing".
 They wrote that the game would be highly original, but were not able to tell the degree to which the story or characters would interact.
 IGN compared the multi-character aspect of the narrative to the Japan-only Super Famicom RPG Live A Live.
 Famitsu readers ranked the game as one of their top ten most anticipated towards the end of 1999.